Naroda Patiya massacre: Attacks against women

 A number of women and girls were raped, sexually assaulted and killed during the incident.
 Reports presented by Citizen's Initiative, and Human Rights Watch stated that out of the 36 women killed in the Naroda Patiya massacre, most were sexually assaulted before their deaths; surviving women also reported being assaulted.
 According to Human Rights Watch, women and girls were "brutally raped before being killed".
 Most of the rapes took place in public, and the victims were then killed and their bodies burnt.
 Among the women surviving in the relief camp, many suffered forms of sexual violence – including rape, gang rape, mass rape, stripping, insertion of objects into their bodies and molestation.
 Citizens' initiative's report stated that "A majority of rape victims have been burnt alive.
 There is evidence of State and Police complicity in perpetuating crimes against women.
 No effort was made to protect women.
-No Mahila policewomen were deployed.
+No Mahila (Women) policewomen were deployed.
 State and Police complicity is continuing as, women survivors continue to be denied the right to file FIRs.
 There is no existing institutional mechanism in Gujarat through which women can seek justice".

 According to Human Rights Watch, the abdomens of three pregnant women were cut open and the foetus removed and thrown into a fire.
 However, as per post mortem report of Kasur Bano it was reported that Bano died of shock and burn injuries also there were no external injuries found on her body, her fetus remained intact inside her womb.
 In an incident that came to light in 2007, Suresh Dedawala (Richard) alias Langado was caught on camera in a Tehelka sting operation talking to Bajarangi about slitting the belly of pregnant Muslim Kausar Banu, removing her foetus and killing it with a sword.
 In 2020, the judge trying the case rejected the claim that Bajrangi had killed a foetus, while stating that Bajrangi had killed Kausar Banu.